MihaiTabara/releasewarrior-2.0/docs/mergeduty/howto.md

 Historical context of this procedure:

-Originally, the `m-c` -> `m-b` was done a week after `m-b` -> `m-r`.
+~Originally, the `m-c` -> `m-b` was done a week after `m-b` -> `m-r`.
 Starting at `Firefox 57`, Release Management wanted to ship DevEdition `b1` week before the planned mozilla-beta merge day.
-This meant Releng had to merge both repos at the same time.
+This meant Releng had to merge both repos at the same time.~
+TODO - to rewrite the process here once 71 is out of the door.

 ## Do the prep work a week before the merge